Monday, January 30, 2012

 My heart was pounding and I could hear it because that room had fallen unusually silent.
 I paid close attention to the intonation of my voice and the meaning of those words as I spoke.
 Not overdoing it or trying to be someone I wasn't.
 Just. . . .doing me.
 Special me.
 In that moment I convinced myself that my uniquely me way of doing this would work and that even though I didn't have a headshot or a composite or a demo reel. . .that I wasn't competing with them at all.
 I told myself that . .
 I know it sounds silly but. . .I told myself that I was special.
 I really did.
 And . . . .I believed that what I had to say was worth every single person in that room hearing.
 I sure did.

 Then something funny happened.
-Everyone in that room did, too.
+Everyone in that room believed it, too.

 Reciting that poem that day was a pivotal moment in my life.
 It's bizarre because although the people in that room stood their feet and gave me thunderous applause. . . . .what I remember the most is that. . .for the first time, I had already given it to myself.
 That felt better than anything else.
 Even better than their standing ovation.
 It really did.